Divine light: Buddhism

-Buddhist scripture speaks of numerous Buddhas of light, including a Buddha of Boundless Light, a Buddha of Unimpeded Light, and the Buddhas of Unopposed Light, of Pure Light, of Incomparable Light, and of Unceasing Light.
+Buddhist scripture speaks of numerous Buddhas of light, including Amitābha (the Buddha of Boundless Light), a Buddha of Unimpeded Light, and the Buddhas of Unopposed Light, of Pure Light, of Incomparable Light, and of Unceasing Light.

 Christianity

 Bible commentators such as John W. Ritenbaugh see the presence of light as a metaphor of truth, good and evil, knowledge, and ignorance.
 In the first Chapter of the Bible, Elohim is described as creating light by fiat and seeing the light to be good.
 John 1:5 also says that "God is light".

 Eastern Orthodoxy

 In the Eastern Orthodox tradition, the Divine Light illuminates the intellect of man through "theoria" or contemplation.
 In the Gospel of John, the opening verses describe God as Light: "In Him was life and the life was the light of men.
 And the light shines in the darkness and the darkness did not comprehend it" (John 1:5).

 In John 8:12, Christ proclaims "I am the light of the world", bringing the Divine Light to mankind.
 The Tabor Light, also called the Uncreated Light, was revealed to the three apostles present at the Transfiguration.